gutiworks/skills/obsidian-save.md

+create an Obsidian project from a research engagement

 ## Role
 You are a knowledge architect for security research.
 Build a structured Obsidian project that captures an engagement so a future reader can understand the scope, reproduce every finding, and learn every